 That changes when Guy crosses paths with Millie (Jodie Comer), a highly skilled player and programmer scouring the world of Free City for proof that a revolutionary game she co-developed was surreptitiously repurposed by the game’s lead developer, Antwan (played to smarmy perfection by Thor: Ragnarok director Taika Waititi).
 Donning his own set of sunglasses, which reveal a whole range of possibilities within the game, Guy breaks out of his loop as he attempts to level up enough to aid Millie in her search.
 He starts that quest as a way to win her affections, but slowly comes to realize the full implications behind his strange existence.

-Where Space Jam: A New Legacy is a film that runs on video game logic, Free Guy is a video game movie that runs on Looney Tunes logic.
+Where Space Jam: A New Legacy is a movie that runs on video game logic, Free Guy is a video game movie that runs on Looney Tunes logic.
 There are some genuinely chuckle-worthy bits of physical comedy sprinkled throughout Free Guy, as well as some offbeat, memorable quips, courtesy of Reynold’s performance.
 Guy comes across as a character built in the mold of Reynolds’ most iconic role to date, Deadpool, albeit with less tongue-in-cheek anarchism, and more doe-eyed endearment.

 Taika Waititi’s portrayal as Antwan stands out as one of the most memorable and funny performances in Free Guy, apart from Reynolds.
 A caricature of a West Coast game executive clad in a hideous denim-leather duster that makes him look like a fourth-tier Batman villain, Waititi saunters across the screen with a flamboyant asshole charm while spouting off about the importance of IPs, sequels, and profit percentages above all else.
 It’s hard to take him seriously in any given scene, which is probably the point, and though he and Guy never interact directly, the two characters make for an interesting contrast of men in and around the culture of gaming.